 5. Teamwork in Your Home

 #Wereallinthistogether… this also applies to the mountain of dishes and laundry in your home.
 There has to be a system or schedule or expectations in place in your home when it comes to home cleanliness and chores.
 Whatever works for you and your family, it needs to happen.
 One of my big favorite tools in getting my kids to clear up their toys is setting the microwave timer for 5 or 10 minutes.
 During this time they need to tidy up everything lying around or whatever is left gets swallowed up into the big black bag.
-This is actually just a big plastic refuse bag that can temporarily store huge amounts of toys and clothes…until the kids earn them bag, or selected items get stored, sold or given away.
-Works every time.
+This is actually just a big plastic refuse bag that can temporarily store huge amounts of toys and clothes.
+The kids have to earn them back or selected items get stored, sold or given away.
+(Works every time.)